Technology is everywhere, and we depend on it. Whether it be home, work, school, health, or civic needs, technology is involved.

 - A user reports a service issue and the service provider validates it as an incident.

 - The service provider identifies an incident from alerts or trends from the components used to provide the service.

 The service provider logs the incident.
-This should register it in a system for purposes of proper management, including assigning the right handler to the incident, and tracking the handling progress, particularly the timelines.
+This should register it in a system for purposes of proper management, including:

 In the incident classification phase, the service provider categorizes the incident in terms of: